-She has been a featured author who has written extensively for such publications as Sew Beautiful and Creative Needle.
-Her creations have been featured on a variety of television shows including PBS’ Martha’s Sewing Room.
+A featured author who has written extensively for such publications as Sew Beautiful and Creative Needle, her creations have been featured on a variety of television shows including PBS’ Martha’s Sewing Room.
 Additionally, she has designed exclusively for publications such as Vogue Pattern Magazine, Quilt World, and Round Bobbin.

-Janice has taught machine embroidery, heirloom sewing, quilting and English smocking around the United States and Australia.
-A Brother fan for 20 years, the capabilities of THE Dream Machine inspires her; she enjoys using it to create high-quality clothing and home décor for her family.
+Janice has taught machine embroidery, heirloom sewing, quilting and English smocking around the United States, Puerto Rico and Australia.
+A Brother fan for 25 years, the capabilities of THE Dream Machine inspire her.
+She enjoys creating high-quality clothing and home décor for her family.